HuitingFENG/PROJECT_StudentSystem/README.md

 ### 3.6.
 Delete all
-Delete all deployments and services
+Delete all and stop minikube

     kubectl delete deployment appfrontend-deployment
     kubectl delete deployment appbackend-deployment